 In 2008, TIG hosted the SIBMAS conference, ‘Capturing the Essence of Performance’, at the Royal Conservatoire of Scotland, Glasgow.
 The following year, the TIG website was launched under the auspices of the Collections Trust, which offered standardised websites for SSNs.

 With the now out-dated technology of the Backstage website making it difficult to maintain, TIG worked again with the Collections Trust to migrate the data into Culture Grid.
 The UK Theatre Collections database launched in 2011.

-In 2012, TIG received two SSN grants from Arts Council England: to redesign its website and to organise a study day on theatrical prints.
-With the launch of the new website, TIG changed its name to the Association of Performing Arts Collections (APAC).
+The following year, TIG received the first of three SSN grants from Arts Council England, funding the creation of a new website.
+With the launch of the website, TIG changed its name to the Association of Performing Arts Collections (APAC).
 APAC’s first event under its new name was the 2012 SIBMAS conference, ‘Best Practice!
 Innovative Techniques for Performing Arts Collections, Libraries and Museums’, held at the V&A.

 In 2015, an SSN grant funded a symposium, offered free to members, and this inaugurated the current practice of offering two events a year: a study day and a symposium.